Dynamically class addition

 Registration of classes at startup of the Cooker

-Embedded class .dll files put in the dlls directory which is a subdirectory of the execution directory are dynamically loaded at startup.
+Embedded class .dll files placed in the specified directory are dynamically loaded when the Cooker is started.

 The following sections describe registration of classes at startup.

 The Cooker determines whether it is an embedded class by the file name.
 Therefore, .dll files of embedded class must follow the specified naming rule.